tpezz/week_5/README.md

 ## Project Overview

 - **Objective:** Test both AI-assisted programming and AI-generated code in order to learn about how they can help developers.
-I also wanted to see how the code with these techniques compares to my origional code.
+I also wanted to see how the code with these techniques compares to my origional code

-- **Task:** Read a CSV file (containing the Anscombe Quartet data) and perform linear regression on the four x/y pairs.
+- **Task:** Read a CSV file (containing the Anscombe Quartet data) and perform linear regression on the four x/y pairs

 ---

-## Plan and results
+## Plan + Results

 ### Step 1.
 Revisiting "Go for Statistics"
 I started with my original code from the "Go for Statistics" assignment.
 This code reads a CSV file and performs linear regression on the Anscombe Quartet dataset.